-**Incomplete: A special circumstance where a student who is passing a course and has completed a majority of the required coursework may, with the permission of the instructor, be allowed to receive an Incomplete.
+**Incomplete: A special circumstance where a student who is passing a course and has completed a majority of the required coursework may, with the permission of the instructor, be allowed to receive a grade of Incomplete.
 This permission is granted only for exceptional reasons.
 Grades of “I” are not assigned to any courses if a student withdraws from the College or to avoid an earned grade.
 It is the responsibility of the student to make the necessary arrangements with the instructor concerned to satisfy the incomplete conditions.
 An “I” shall be changed to a final grade if the student completes the required work by the end of the next term, whether or not the student is enrolled for that term.
 An “I” not removed by the end of the next term (Fall, Spring, Summer) will revert to an F. Students called for active military duty will, at their request, be assigned “I” grades that will not convert to F grades for a period not to exceed two terms following the end of the term for which the “I” grade was assigned.
 Students who receive an “I” grade under this exceptional circumstance may receive a full tuition refund for the course in which “I” grades have not been removed by the end of the second term by requesting such a refund in writing to the vice president for student affairs no later than the last official class day of the second term.

 TCC is pleased to recognize the academic accomplishments of its students each semester, as well as at graduation.
 Students who have satisfied all of their developmental courses, who enroll in at least six credit hours in a term and who complete all college credit hours attempted are eligible for honors recognition for that term.
-Students are notified of honors recognition through TCC e-mail.
+Students are notified of honors recognition through TCC email.
 President’s and Dean’s recognition is also noted on the official TCC transcript.

 Only courses that earn quality points can be used to determine eligibility.
 If courses graded on a Satisfactory/Unsatisfactory basis are taken in addition to those carrying quality points, grades of “S” must be earned.
 The removal of an “Incomplete” will not be used in determining eligibility for honors recognition.